Amatory: 2006—2008: Book Of The Dead (Книга Мертвых)

-In the spring of 2006, during the "Rock 5 Tour", Sergey [GANG] Osechkin suddenly felt severe pain in his right side.
-In the summer of the same year, when the band was working with Hansen on new material, he felt unwell.
+In the spring of 2006, during the "Rock 5 Tour", Sergey [GANG] Osechkin suddenly felt severe pain in his right side, and he continued to feel unwell throughout the following summer, while the band was working on new material.

-The third album titled Book of the Dead (Russian: Книга Мертвых) was released on Friday the 13th, in October 2006.
-Five days later, right before the band's performance as an opening act for Stone Sour, they got the news that [GANG] was diagnosed with liver cancer.
-Osechkin died at the age of 23 on March 15, 2007, and was buried with his first guitar Jackson, given to him by his grandmother, at the Memorial cemetery to the Victims of 9 January in Saint Petersburg.
+However, they managed to finish their third album, Book of the Dead (Russian: Книга Мертвых), and it was released on Friday the 13th, in October 2006.
+Five days later, right before the band's performance as an opening act for Stone Sour, they were told that [GANG] had been diagnosed with liver cancer.
+Five months later, on March 15, 2007 Osechkin, at only 23 years old, died.
+He was buried with his first guitar, a Jackson, which his grandmother had gifted to him, at the Cemetery in Memory of the Victims of January 9 in Saint Petersburg.

-Later the band's members many times described that period as the worst time in Amatory's history.
-They decided to move on but it was a difficult decision.
-According to [STEWART], they sank into heavy drinking for a time, and it was their session guitarist Niky Yuriev who kept them from getting depressed during the first leg of the Live Evil tour.
+The period that followed was, according to the band members, one of the worst in the group's history.
+They ultimately decided to move on, but it was a difficult decision.
+According to [STEWART], they began heavily drinking.
+It was only their session guitarist, Niky Yuriev, who kept them from getting depressed during the first leg of the Live Evil tour.

-Simultaneously with the tragedy that has hit the band, the year 2007 marked their breakthrough towards a mass audience.
-According to one of the largest Russian newspapers Rossiyskaya Gazeta, Amatory became a phenomenon and "a dictator of fashion" on the Russian music scene with playing a huge number of sold-out shows throughout the country despite the lack of media support.
-Around this time the band also gained a following outside of Russia and ex-USSR countries – they received many fan mails from Latin America, Europe, Indonesia, etc.
+However, even though 2007 was a year of huge tragedy for the band, it also marked their breakthrough to a mass audience.
+According to one of the largest Russian newspapers, Rossiyskaya Gazeta, [AMATORY] became a phenomenon and "a dictator of fashion" on the Russian music scene, playing a huge number of sold-out shows throughout the country, despite the lack of media support.
+The band also began to gain a following outside of Russia and former Soviet countries, receiving fan mail from Latin America, Indonesia, and other countries in Europe.